Coronavirus/COVID-19 – Latest Updates

 - Hospitality and Tourism Businesses – Please check https://status.visitcairngorms.com to see what is open.

-- Shopping – Essential shops only
+- Shopping – All shops and stores are open.

 - From Friday 16 April, current travel restrictions will be lifted for mainland Scotland.
 Please familiarise yourself with the latest national guidance.

 - Overnight stays outside your local authority are also not yet permitted.

 - Before you travel, please consider the advice issued by Transport Scotland and remember, wearing a mask is mandatory on public transport.
 Consider walking or cycling, if you can.
 Plan your journey, and leave additional time due to temporary restrictions or changes to timetables.
 Pay for your journey in advance online if you can to reduce cash handling.